twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You have:

-- a token with real volume and a community,
+* a token with real volume and a community
-- creator or protocol earnings coming in,
+* creator or protocol earnings coming in
-- and a list of things you wish you could fund:
+* a list of things you want to fund:

-  - content,
+  * content
-  - features,
+  * features
-  - marketing,
+  * marketing
-  - events.
+  * events, tools, infra

 But:

-- selling large chunks of your token feels wrong,
+* selling large chunks of your token feels wrong
-- banks do not care about your meme or your address history.
+* banks do not care about your meme or your address history

 attn gives you a way to:

-- **turn your earnings into a funding tool**, without dumping.
+* **turn your earnings into a funding tool**, instead of selling your own supply.

 ---

 ## What you get

-### 1. A “real” revenue account for your token
+### 1. A revenue account for your token

 After you use a CTO or similar process (Pump.fun etc.), earnings are routed to a joint account:

-- controlled by:
+* controlled by:

-  - you / your DAO,
+  * you / your DAO
-  - and attn (for configuration),
+  * and attn (for configuration)

 with rules such as:

-- if **no advance or loan is open**, you can withdraw earnings freely,
+* if **no advance or loan is open**, you can withdraw earnings freely
-- if **an advance or loan is open**, a set share of earnings repays it first.
+* if **an advance or loan is open**, a set share of earnings repays it first

-This sets you up to be taken seriously by:
+This makes your earnings:

-- your community,
+* legible to partners and LPs
-- potential LPs,
+* easier to use as collateral
-- and launchpads.
+* easier to explain to your community

 ---